ethan-andrews-207/Wind-Farm-Generation-in-US/README.md

-# Wind Farm Generation in US
+# Wind Power in the United States: Comparing generation with capacity
  Data and accompanying analysis on power generation from US wind farms